ultimatemember/ultimatemember/readme.txt

   - Fixed: "Clear All" button for the filters with "&" symbol in the label.
   - Fixed: Uninstall process when delete UM data.
 Avoid the issue when 3rd-party pages that had been selected as UM page are removed on UM uninstall.
   - Fixed: Header meta for the Twitter Card.
 If the user has twitter field filled then <meta name="twitter:site"> will be filled by this value.
   - Fixed: Member directory a slider filter's label displaying.
-It uses the filed label for now.
+It uses the filled label for now.
   - Fixed: SkypeID field validation.
 Also all SkypeID fields on your forms changed type from `url` to `text`.
 SkypeID supports nicknames or https://join.skype.com/{hash} links.
   - Fixed: Some typos in the fields' labels.
   - Fixed: "false" display name in the member directory.
 It displays empty for now if the user hasn't display name.
   - Fixed: `UM()->clean_array()` function.
   - Fixed: LinkedIn field URL.
 Added ability to display the organization URL.
   - Fixed: Canonical link of the user profile if WPML plugin is active.
+  - Fixed: Replacing placeholders in nav menus.
+Used an earlier hook for filtering items before generating HTML and avoided issues with raw, not-escaped HTML inside tags' attributes.

+* Templates required update:
+  - members-grid.php
+  - members-list.php
+  - password-reset.php

+* Cached and optimized/minified assets(JS/CSS) must be flushed/re-generated after upgrade

 = 2.2.5: September 22, 2021 =